-Want to listen to this post?
+Want to listen to this post about leaving your children?
 Click here.

 It’s always been hard for me to leave my daughters and husband.